-As shown in Table 1, samples were analyzed for total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54-55 congeners).
-All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Black Bullhead was not recorded.
+As shown in Table 1, samples were analyzed for total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54-55 congeners3).
+All fish samples were prepared as skinless fillets.
 Samples were analyzed as individual fish or composites.

 Composites were prepared from equal amounts of tissue from several similarly sized individual fish of a species.
 For composite samples, the total length of the smallest fish in a composite sample must be at least 75% of the length of the largest fish in the sample (US EPA, 2000a).
-Composite samples for all species from Lake Gregory except Brown Bullhead met this requirement.
-There were two Brown Bullhead composite samples of five fish where the smallest fish in the sample was 72% or 74%, respectively, of the length of the largest fish.
-Brown Bullhead comprise a major fraction of the overall sport fish catch in Lake Gregory, making this lake a preferred sport fishing location for this species.
-For this reason, OEHHA included these data to develop consumption advice for the bullhead group, based on a combination of both Black and Brown Bullhead samples.
+Composite samples for all species from Lake Evans except Largemouth Bass met this requirement.
+There was one Largemouth Bass composite sample of seven fish where the smallest fish in the sample was 73% of the length of the largest fish.
+Largemouth Bass are reported to be a popular sport fish catch in Lake Evans; thus, OEHHA included these data to develop consumption advice for black bass species.